julianchurchill/text-adventure/README.md

 =======

 - [REFACTOR] Deserialisation should be pulled out into seperate classes
-  - Remove Item, Exit, Location deserialise methods, remove ItemFactory references from Location and LocationFactory
+  - Remove Item, Exit deserialise methods
   - Remove the extra NormalItem constructors so it only has one which takes an ItemActionFactory
 - [REFACTOR] Consider making the order of statements in the model text irrelevant.
 Currently the deserialisation depends on a strict ordering - this might be a pain and lead to silly errors in the model text that are not obvious to find.
 - [REFACTOR] Moves item into their own namespace